na-na-hi/renget/archive/chrprompt2.md

 > A: Don't scold me for my gluttony, I can't help it!
 I used to be ripped, but ever since I acquired a mysterious case of head trauma, I've had the insatiable urge to eat.
 Spicy food is my favorite, although anything's good, really.

 Q2: Most embarassing thing you've done due to your hunger?
+> A: "Shame" is not a word in my vocabulary.
 Q3: What are the upsides and downsides of travelling with Asana?
+> A: Assy's better at preparing stuff and planning than I am, and her Aura stuff practically weeds out any ambushes before they happen.
+As for the bad stuff about her, she's kind of nitpicky and gets onto me a lot, especially when it comes to my eating habits.
+I know I consume a lot, but that's the whole reason why we split the bounties we get 50/50 - I get to eat what I want, and her wallet is safe from me.
 ###Asana
 Q1: In your travels, you've been exposed to or taught a number of crafts, such as baking and pottery.
 Are you interested in pursuing these arts further?
+> A: Baking sounds nice.
+I liked hanging around that Mienfoo back in Redkiln, even though he was a kook.
+His passion for his craft was kind of infectious.
 Q2: How do you feel about bounty-hunting?
 Would you ever settle down?
 Or is life on the road all you crave?
+> A: I'll only consider settling down when age begins to catch up to me.
+As for bounty hunting, it's a good way to gain income and hone my skills, although the former might be changing soon.
+I heard that the Sand Continent pays more than other locales, so I'm expecting a pay cut of some sort once we dock where ever that cargo ship is taking us.
+I know Makuhita would definitely groan about it, since less Poke means less food.

 ###Tybo
 Q1: Do you accept pets?
 If so, from who?